 The San Francisco Bay temperature ranges from 45⁰ – 60⁰ F and can lead to death in as little as 30 minutes.

 Hypothermia is a dangerous and potentially fatal condition that results when exposure to cold temperatures cause the body to no longer maintain its core temperature.
 This can happen very quickly in cold water.
 Be aware that hypothermia causes the body to lose dexterity, making swimming difficult or impossible.

 Cold shock is a dangerous and sometimes fatal condition that can result when someone is suddenly immersed in cold water, like an unexpected fall into the water.
 The sudden exposure of the heart and chest to cold water typically causes an involuntary gasp for air, sudden increases in heart rate and blood pressure, disorientation, and possibly cardiac arrest.

 The best prevention is to “dress for the swim” and practice your rescue skills before you need them.

 See the American Canoe Association guidelines for more information about how to prevent and treat hypothermia.

 Put your name and contact information on your gear, boat, and board.
 The U.S. Coast Guard often finds boats, boards, and gear on the Bay.
 By having your contact information on your gear, the Coast Guard can contact you right away to make sure you are safe, preventing them from making a search effort if it’s not needed, and can reunite you with your lost gear.

 Contact the U.S. Coast Guard if you lose your gear.
-If you do lose you gear, call the Coast Guard at 415-399-3451 once you are safe to report your missing gear.
-This step will save the Coast Guard time and money that might otherwise be spent searching for a missing person they fear has been separated from their equipment and needs rescue.
+Once you are safe, call the Coast Guard at 415-399-3451 to report your missing gear.
+This step will safe the Coast Guard time and money that might otherwise be spent searching for a missing person they fear has been separated from their equipment and needs rescue.